mikemyl/mikemylonakis.com/_notebook/09-ubuntu-ssh-server.md

   ```

-That first `ListenStream=` is necessary to remove teh default port (22).
+That first `ListenStream=` is necessary to remove the default port (22).
 If you don't do that, the ssh deamon will listen
 on both port 22 and 14453 (in this example).

 Source: https://serverfault.com/a/1159600